18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 That's not a semantic game.
 It is a different experience in the nervous system, and it leads to radically different outcomes.

 Researcher June Price Tangney spent decades demonstrating the consequence: guilt predicts repair.
 The person who feels guilty reaches out, apologizes, and makes amends.
 The person drowning in shame withdraws, hides, attacks themselves, or attacks others.
 Neuroimaging confirms the split: guilt activates perspective-taking regions.
-Shame activates circuits for social pain and shutdown.
+Shame circuits are associated with social pain and shutdown.
 Tangney's longitudinal research found that shame-proneness in childhood predicted risky behavior well into adulthood.
 It doesn't just feel bad.
 It shapes the trajectory of a life.

 Brené Brown put it plainly: guilt is "I made a mistake."
 Shame is "I am a mistake."